cmyoo/cosmos/paper/paper.md

 $$
 <!-- \end{equation} -->
 are also solved.
 Readers are asked to refer to standard textbooks of numerical relativity (e.g., @gourgoulhon20123+1; @shibata2016numerical) to learn how to rewrite these equations into a form suitable for numerical integration.
+To solve the fluid equations of motion, we basically follow the scheme discussed in @Kurganov:2000ovy; @Shibata:2005jv.

 As for the initial data, we adopt the long-wavelength growing-mode solutions up through the next-leading order of the expansion parameter $\epsilon=k/(aH)\ll1$,